narrowspark/automatic/README.md

 }
 ```

 Automatic search all packages for the package type: `automatic-skeleton`.
-If packages are found with this type, all skeletons will be saved in the `automatic.lock`.
+If packages are found with this type, all skeletons will be saved in the `automatic.lock` for the runtime.

-This means you can execute the following command: `composer create-project your/project` to create a Automatic-enabled application, automatic will ask your some questions, which skeleton should be generated for your application.
+This means you can execute the following command: `composer create-project your/project` to create a Automatic-enabled application, automatic will ask which skeleton should be generated for your application.

 Read the [skeleton documentation](doc/SKELETON.md) to learn everything about how to create skeletons for your own application.